-Skills for Dermatology is an NEW online course from the Medway School of Pharmacy.
+Skills for Dermatology is an NEW online module from the Medway School of Pharmacy.
 It is aimed principally at community pharmacists, but the vast majority of the content is suitable for pharmacists in other settings and other healthcare professionals working in primary care who want to enhance their learning in dermatology.
 Successful completion of the course results in the award of 10 academic credits at level 7 (master’s level).
 The course is part of the Skills training package from Medway School of Pharmacy.
-Pharmacists who have completed Skills for MURs (Medicines Use Reviews) will be familiar with the method of course delivery and assessment used as they are similar.

-Learning materials: This course consists of nine modules dealing with different clinical areas within dermatology.
+Learning materials: This module consists of nine modules dealing with different clinical areas within dermatology.
 We suggest you work through them in order.

 - Module 1 – background & history taking